mandalvesq/bluegreen/README.md

 # Purpose

-It is a hard road in some companyes convenc the bosses to change all the infrastructure and way to make things, and became use containers and Kubernetes.
+It is a hard road in some companyes convenc the bosses to change all the infrastructure and way to make things, and starting use containers and Kubernetes.
 Even when you do, it its always a fight to old and core workloads for this kind of architecture.
 One of the reasons its the deploy and fear because the rollback it is a new version with old code.

 I worked on a project who have this same problems, and to solve I create a couple of simple shell and a pure logic on K8s to make: